-- The Respondent suggested to the Board that the income for the subject had been underestimated for this assessment year and that the model had thus applied incorrect information in calculating the PGI.
-He argued that the actual rents achieved as evidenced by the rent roll ought to be used. - If those actual rents were used in the calculation of value, an amount higher than the assessment for the subject would be the result.
+• The Respondent suggested to the Board that the income for the subject had been underestimated for this assessment year and that the model had thus applied incorrect information in calculating the PGI The Respondent submitted in oral evidence that extensive renovations had been done on the property and that the effective year of construction ought to be altered from 1954/55 to 1976/77.
+He argued that the actual rents achieved ought to be used .
+He indicated to the Board that this information would be used in the 2011 assessment of the subject.

+- If those current actual rents were used in the calculation of value, an amount higher than the assessment for the subject would be the result.
 However, the Respondent indicated that he was not seeking an upward adjustment to the assessment but merely a confirmation of the existing assessment. - The Respondent submitted to the Board that the sales comparables presented by the Complainant exhibited significant differences from the subject.
 Some had different suite mixes, some were in different locations and some were post facto and were not adjusted for income levels or physical differences.
-Most were considerably older than the subject.
-The Respondent argued that the Complainant applied the average capitalization rate from these comparables to the Potential Gross Rent of the subject as calculated by the Respondent.
-The Respondent referred the Board to an excerpt from the Appraisal of Real

-Estate document published by the Appraisal Institute of Canada (R-1) which indicated that ;
+The Respondent argued that the Complainant applied the average capitalization rate from these comparables to the PGI of the subject as calculated by the Respondent. - The Respondent referred the Board to an excerpt from the Appraisal of Real Estate document published by the Appraisal Institute of Canada which indicated that: